kdave/btrfs-progs/Documentation/dev/Development-notes.rst

 -  additional information

-    -  if there's a stack trace relevant for the patch, add it ther (lockdep, crash, warning)
+    -  if there's a stack trace relevant for the patch, add it there (lockdep, crash, warning)
     -  steps to reproduce a bug (that will also get turned to a proper fstests case)